enjaku4/rabarber/README.md

 [![Github Actions badge](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml/badge.svg)](https://github.com/enjaku4/rabarber/actions/workflows/ci.yml)
 [![License](https://img.shields.io/github/license/enjaku4/rabarber.svg)](LICENSE)

 Rabarber is a role-based authorization library for Ruby on Rails that focuses on controller-level access control.
 Rather than answering domain questions like "can this user create a post?", Rabarber answers "can this user access the create post endpoint?", providing a clean separation between authorization and business logic.

-It supports multi-tenancy through contextual roles, dynamic authorization with conditional logic, and includes view helpers for role-based content rendering.
+Rabarber supports multi-tenancy through contextual roles, dynamic authorization rules with conditional logic, and includes view helpers for role-based content rendering.

 **Example of Usage:**

 Consider a CRM system where users with different roles have distinct access levels.
-For instance, the role `accountant` can interact with invoices but cannot access marketing information, while the role `analyst` has access to marketing-related data.
+For instance, the role `accountant` can access invoice data but not marketing information, while the role `analyst` can view marketing data but not detailed financial records.
 You can define such authorization rules easily with Rabarber.

 And here's how your controller might look: